-(3 hours) Offered in French (FR) and Spanish (SP)
+(3 credits) Offered in Spanish (SP)

 This course advances communicative competency as well as reading and writing skills emphasizing business language in professional settings.
 Case studies and readings from newspapers, periodicals, journals, and the Internet expose participants to the business culture and environment of the target language in its global settings.
 Topics from business and managerial communication are explored through the target culture.
+This course has a minimum enrollment of five students before it will be offered.